Marek Zachar

 Marek Zachar (born June 11, 1998) is a Czech professional ice hockey player.
-He is currently playing for Sherbrooke Phoenix of the Quebec Major Junior Hockey League (QMJHL) after two seasons with Bílí Tygři Liberec.
+He is currently playing with HC Bílí Tygři Liberec of the Czech Extraliga (ELH).

 Zachar made his Czech Extraliga debut playing with Bílí Tygři Liberec during the 2015-16 Czech Extraliga season.
-He was drafted by Sherbrooke in the second round (72nd overall) of the 2016 CHL Import Draft.
+He was drafted by the Sherbrooke Phoenix of the Quebec Major Junior Hockey League (QMJHL) in the second round (72nd overall) of the 2016 CHL Import Draft.